 I sanded and sealed the legs of the table to finish it off.

-More project ideas for you
+More Barn quilt project ideas

 47 Comments